 For clinicians

 click a preview image to view above

+Paintings by Susan Macfarlane, reproduced with permission.

 Help Page

-Reunion

-Home

-g/

-me nta

-ties)

-Learnin
+Reunion Home Cancer (Childhoo Learning/ Developmen etes Inf

 Infertility

+Cognitive References

+CHILDHOOD LEUKEMIA Stephen's Story

 After the initial shock of the diagnosis and while dealing with Stephen's first chemotherapy course, Tricia and David began to ask Dr. Baker and others more questions about what might have been the cause of Stephen's disease.

 Childhood leukemia is difficult to study because it is relatively rare, which limits the design of studies intended to help clarify its etiology (cause).
 Nevertheless, substantial evidence identifying a number of risk factors has emerged over the past two decades.
 The etiology is likely to be attributable to a mixture of genetic and environmental factors and may vary by subtype or for ALL, immunophenotype.